scroll-tech/reth/claude/grafana-dashboard-sync-instructions.md

 - Use upstream dashboards as the base structure
 - Add K8s variables (env, service) to all dashboards - NO pod variable
 - Transform all PromQL queries to use service-only label selectors
+- Hardcode datasource UID `o59qe-zVz` in all panels
 - Preserve Scroll UIDs
 - Save updated dashboards to `etc/grafana/scroll/`